-Museums and galleries in Canal St-Martin, Ourcq & Villette
+The best museums and art galleries in Canal Saint-Martin, Ourcq and Villette

 Specialising in photography, the Madé gallery brings together a multitude of uses of the medium.
 From Maïa Flore lyrical flights of fancy to Marc Philbert’s travel documentaries via Alain Duplantier’s portraits of celebrities, the selection of exhibitions put on at this Canal Saint-Martin gallery can be variable, but also delivers many pleasant surprises...Read more